MatteoHMarangoni/voice_to_chirp/README.md

 * PIN 16 with WS
 * PIN 17 wiht SCK
 * GND breadboard to GND
-* plus of breadboard to VDD
+* plus breadboard to VDD

 LED:
 * It's long leg to PIN 2